-This is not to say that Myanmar is no longer a magical place, just that it is a different magical place than it once was, and, I hope, a better one for its people.
+This is not to say that Myanmar is no longer a magical place, just that it is a different magical place than it once was and, I hope, a better one for its people.
 My main goal for this trip was to travel all the way north on the Chindwin River, an area that I had not visited before.
 But I also decided to go for a short visit to Inle (Inlay) Lake, since I had enjoyed this area so much on an earlier visit.

 The Inle Lake area is quite charming and unique.
-Not unlike Venice, the locals live right on the water in high-stilted houses and use boats for transport.
+Not unlike Venice, the locals live on the water in high-stilted houses and use boats for transport.
 The men are known for practicing a distinctive rowing style, which involves standing at the front of the boat on one leg and wrapping the other leg around the oar.
-This unique style allows them to be able to better see as they navigate a water surface covered by reeds and floating plants.
+This unique style allows them to better see as they navigate a water surface covered by reeds and floating plants.
 As far as I can tell, only the men practice this rowing style; the women seem to row in a more customary fashion.
-The locals also farm right on the water by making floating vegetable beds using bunches of weeds secured to the lake bottom with bamboo poles.
+The locals also farm on the water by making floating vegetable beds using bunches of weeds secured to the lake bottom with bamboo poles.

-Next on the Chindwin River,
+Next, on the Chindwin River,